mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

         - scale jittering and random cropping
           - the spatial size is 224×224 pixels, randomly cropped from a scaled video whose shorter side is randomly sampled in [256, 320] pixels
     - regularization
+      - dropout
-      - dropout after the global pooling layer, with a dropout ratio of 0.5
+        - after the global pooling layer
+        - 0.5
+      - BN
+        - enabled
   - testing
     - perform spatially fully convolutional inference on videos whose shorter side is rescaled to 256
     - for the temporal domain, in our practice we sample 10 clips evenly from a full-length video and compute the softmax scores on them individually